 - Level III: Transformational Conversations.
 Marked by “Share and Discover” dynamics.
 When I share first, my brain receives a cue that I will be vulnerable with you and that I will open up my inner thoughts, ideas, and feelings.
 You receive the signal that I will be open to your thoughts, ideas, emotions.

 Small Talk, at its very best, is neither transactional nor positional.
 It is a Level III Conversation.
 It has the potential to be the highest, or deepest, way of engaging with another human.

 Because our conversation can go absolutely anywhere.

 And we dive into Small Talk.
-Consider the following prototypes of what is likely to happen in the first 60 seconds of small talk.
+Here's what is likely to happen in the first 60 seconds:

 The judgment I make is that no one wants to truly know how I'm doing today.
 The other person has made the same judgment.
 What is really going on and how we really feel - frustrated, exhilarated, tired, energized, overwhelmed - is not to be mentioned.
 We keep the lid to a more honest revelation tightly shut.
 Why?
 What could be an exchange of empathy or shared experience is never allowed to happen.
 Allow it.